 With its endless beaches bathed in sunshine for around 300 days a year, its unspoilt, diverse hinterland, its colourful villages and rich heritage shaped by historical civilisations, Tunisia is a wonderful place to escape to.
 Tunisia has a reputation as a global wellness retreat, boasting a unique expertise in physical and mental wellness treatments.
-Many hotels make this their speciality, offering state-of-the-art facilities where ancestral rituals and the virtues of water are promoted.
+Many hotels make this their speciality, offering state-of-the-art facilities where ancestral rituals and the healing powers of water are celebrated.

-This southern Tunisian island owes its nickname "Djerba la Douce" ("Djerba the gentle") to its mild, year-round climate, ever-present sun and pleasant sea breeze.
+This southern Tunisian island owes its nickname "Djerba la Douce" ("Djerba the gentle") to its mild climate all year round, ever-present sun and pleasant sea breeze.
 The island is fringed with magnificent sandy beaches leading up to turquoise waters and its inland is dotted with traditional whitewashed houses and lush, green palm groves.
-Djerba’s charming scenery, rich cultural heritage, strong sense of hospitality and excellent hotel facilities make it an ideal destination for a friendly and relaxing stay at any time of the year.
+Djerba’s charming scenery, rich cultural heritage, strong sense of hospitality and excellent hotel facilities make it an ideal destination for a friendly and relaxing break at any time of the year.

 Houmt Souk is the administrative capital of Djerba and its name means "market district".
-It is famous for its old town, museums, historical monuments and bustling which attract the residents of the neighbouring towns and travellers in search of a change of scenery.
+It is famous for its old town, museums, historical monuments and bustling, colourful souks which attract the residents of the neighbouring towns and travellers in search of a change of scenery.
 Distance from the airport: 8 km.

 Excursions will allow you to discover your destination from all perspectives.
 LuxairTours offers a range of selected tours that will allow you to discover unmissable places, paradisiacal beaches, typical dishes...
 LuxairTours organises a range of quality excursions for you.